blue sky 2021

 Kirk still identifies as a dancer despite his ever changing and evolving body mass…..

 Nathan Stoneham is a community and cultural development artist who has been creating contemporary, socially engaged arts processes and performances with communities across Australia and the Asia Pacific region for fifteen years.
 He is a recipient of the Australia Council for the Art’s Kirk Robson Award, the Brisbane City Council Lord Mayors Artist Fellowship, and has been an Australian Youth Ambassador for Development.
 He holds a Bachelor of Creative Industries (drama and music), a Bachelor or Education, and a Social Work Masters.
 Nathan’s practice explores transcultural and queer approaches to making art and friends, and brings people together to collaborate on new ways of being together.

-Victoria was born on the land of Yugambeh Nation (Surfer’s Paradise, QLD) and works across the performing and visual arts as a director, choreographer, dancer, photographer and film maker.
-She currently lives on unceded Bidjigal land, Eora Nation, Sydney.
-Her ancestral affiliations are to Te Arawa, Rongowhakaata, Kahungunu, Irish, English and Finnish.
-Her work is philosophically liminal, inter-cultural and reinstates the power of Indigenous creativity through unravelling the complexities Indigenous people face within the politics of recognition, rematriation and responsibility.
+Victoria was born on Yugambeh Country, SE Queensland and is working across performing and visual arts as a director, choreographer, dancer, photographer, film-maker and educator.
+She lives on unceded Bidjigal land, EORA, Sydney.
+Her ancestral affiliations are Te Arawa, Rongowhaakata, Kahungunu, Irish, English, Finnish.
+Her work is philosophically liminal, inter-cultural and reinstates the power of Indigenous creativity through unravelling the complexities Indigenous people face within the politics of recognition, reciprocity and rematriation.
 Central to this is the honoring of whakapapa (kinship/lineages), mana wahine (indigenous-Maori feminism) and Indigiqueer revitalization within creation practices.
 Her work is a gradual binding of intimate collaboration between artists, elders and communities.